blocksds/sdk/docs/content/setup/extra_steps.md

 libraries and tools.

 If they aren't set the default makefiles assume that the paths are `/opt/blocksds/core/` and `/opt/blocksds/external/`.
-Other tools should assume imitate this behaviour.
+Other tools should imitate this behaviour.